Babuk1508/learning-and-practice-demo/README.md

 # learning-and-practice-demo
-This is my practice Git Repository
+This is my practice Git Repository.
+Author - Krishna